 - 1. There must be a program coordinator, Mrs. Rebekah McComb - a. provides administrative support to the Program Director and the Associate Program Director, - b. maintains the records of the residents and visiting medical students. - 2.
-At a minimum, the program coordinator must be supported at 50 percent FTE (at least 20 hours per week) for administrative time.
+At a minimum, the program coordinator must be supported at 80 percent FTE for administration of the program. - a.
+Additional support must be provided based on program size as follows: